techtruth/trydev/README.md

 Variables you will want to pay attention to:
  - AWS login credentials for terraform user
+ - GitHub Personal Access Token for setting github secrets
  - The website domain of your new application

-Make an AWS account
+Register with Amazon AWS
-Make a service account in AWS IAM named terraform Assign a policy with the permissions:
+Make a service account in AWS IAM named terraform Assign a policy with the permissions: allS3 allCloudfront allRoute53

-Login with terraform user credentials
-Run terraform plan
-Run terraform apply

--- infrastructure is now provisioned

-Make a github account
+Generate a service key for the user terraform

+Register with GitHub
 Make a repo in the github account
-Make a github secret for the terraform aws users credentials Modify these source files being sure to replace the website domain Push these files to your new repo
+Make github secrets for terraform service key as AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY Modify these source files being sure to replace the website domain!
+Push these files to your new repo
 Merge PR into development branch

--- application is now deployed to development
+-- Continuous Integration will now provision infrastrucure, build source code, and deploy application

 Merge PR into production from development